medialab/minet/docs/cli.md

 normalized version, domain name, etc.

 positional arguments:
-  column                      Name of the CSV column containing urls or a single
+  value_or_column_name          Single url to process or name of the CSV column
-                              url.
-  file                        CSV file containing the urls.
+                                containing urls when using -i/--input.

 optional arguments:
   --facebook                    Whether to consider and parse the given urls as
                                 coming from Facebook.
   --fix-common-mistakes, --dont-fix-common-mistakes
                                 Whether or not to attempt to fix common URL mistakes when normalizing url.
 Defaults to fix common mistakes.
   --infer-redirection, --dont-infer-redirection
-                              Whether or not to attempt resolving common redirects by leveraging well-known GET parameters
+                                Whether or not to attempt resolving common redirects by leveraging well-known GET
-                              when normalizing url.
-Defaults to infer
+                                parameters when normalizing url.
+Defaults to
-                              redirection.
+                                infer redirection.
   --normalize-amp, --dont-normalize-amp
                                 Whether or not to attempt to normalize Google AMP urls when normalizing url.
 Defaults to normalize amp.
   --quoted, --no-quoted         Whether or not to normalize to a quoted or
                                 unquoted version of the url when normalizing url.
 Defaults to quoted.
   --separator SEPARATOR         Split url column by a separator?
   --sort-query, --dont-sort-query
                                 Whether or not to sort query items when normalizing url.
 Defaults to sort query.
   --strip-authentication, --dont-strip-authentication
                                 Whether or not to strip authentication when normalizing url.
-Defaults to strip authentication.
+Defaults to strip
+                                authentication.
   --strip-fragment, --dont-strip-fragment, --strip-fragment-except-routing
                                 Whether or not to strip the url's fragment when normalizing url.
 If set to `--strip-fragment-
                                 except-routing`, will only strip the fragment if the fragment is not deemed to be js routing (i.e. if it contains a `/`).
 Defaults to strip fragment except routing.
   --strip-index, --dont-strip-index
                                 Whether or not to strip trailing index when normalizing url.
 Defaults to strip index.
   --strip-irrelevant-subdomains, --dont-strip-irrelevant-subdomains
                                 Whether or not to strip trailing irrelevant- subdomains such as `www` etc. when normalizing url.
 Defaults to no strip irrelevantsubdomains.
   --strip-lang-query-items, --dont-strip-lang-query-items
-                              Whether or not to strip language query items (ex:
+                                Whether or not to strip language query items (ex: `gl=pt_BR`) when normalizing url.
+Defaults
-                              `gl=pt_BR`) when normalizing url.
-Defaults to no strip lang query items.
+                                to no strip lang query items.
   --strip-lang-subdomains, --dont-strip-lang-subdomains
                                 Whether or not to strip language subdomains (ex:
                                 `fr-FR.lemonde.fr` to only `lemonde.fr` because
                                 `fr-FR` isn't a relevant subdomain, it indicates the language and the country) when normalizing url.
 Defaults to no strip lang subdomains.
   --strip-protocol, --dont-strip-protocol
                                 Whether or not to strip the protocol when normalizing the url.
 Defaults to strip protocol.
   --strip-trailing-slash, --dont-strip-trailing-slash
                                 Whether or not to trailing slash when normalizing url.
-Defaults to strip trailing slash.
+Defaults to strip trailing
+                                slash.
   --twitter                     Whether to consider and parse the given urls as
                                 coming from Twitter.
   --youtube                     Whether to consider and parse the given urls as
                                 coming from YouTube.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output
+  -s SELECT, --select SELECT    Columns of input CSV file to include in the
-                              (separated by `,`).
+                                output (separated by `,`).
   --total TOTAL                 Total number of items to process.
-Necessary if you
+Necessary if
-                              want to display a finite progress indicator.
+                                you want to display a finite progress indicator.
+  -i INPUT, --input INPUT       CSV file containing all the urls you want to
+                                process.
+Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT    Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
   -h, --help                    show this help message and exit

 columns being added to the output: